 Spoilers follow for seasons 1-3.

-Release date: Ozark season 4's release date hasn't been officially revealed by Netflix yet, but since filming started in November 2020, we'd be surprised if the first half arrived any later than early 2022.
+Release date: Ozark season 4's release date hasn't been officially revealed by Netflix yet, just that both parts 1 and 2 will release in 2022.

 Cast: We expect the main cast to return, including Jason Bateman, Laura Linney, Julia Garner and Lisa Emery.
-Veronica Falcón has also been added to the growing ensemble cast, along with actress Ali Stroker – you can read about that below.
+Veronica Falcón has also been added to the growing ensemble cast, along with actress Ali Stroker and actor Bruce Davison – you can read about that below.

 Season 3 recap: After the bloody final moments of season 3, we expect season 4 to pick up and deal with the fallout – the Byrdes' choices are truly going to catch up to them this season.